jw1401/RL-Babylon/readme.md

 ## RL-Babylon-Environments

-Environments can be found in the [RL-Babylon-Environments](./.environments/README.md) folder.
+RL-Babylon-Environments can be found in the [.environments](./.environments/README.md) folder.
 Simply start a local server (for example using Live Server in VS Code), open your browser (recommended: Chrome), and navigate to the Environment.html file inside the desired environment folder.

 Environments: